Aaron98990/ways-of-the-game/law-changes.md

 - This is never discussed.
 Just put it in the Guidlines as this is the most used and won't confuse new referees.

 Guidelines for Match Officials: If there is no fourth official *and there are a limited number of substitutions*, the AR moves to the halfway line to assist with the substitution procedure; the referee must wait until the AR is back in position before restarting play.
 [Similar change to following paragraph]
-- Most grassroot games have unlimited substitions and an assistant referee moving constantly back and fourth is a waste of time.
+- Most grassroot games have unlimited substitutions and an assistant referee moving constantly back and fourth is a waste of time.

 Guidelines for Match Officals: [Remove "Goalkeeper releasing the ball" and "goal kick" section including the associated diagrams]
 - An assistant referee should not be hunting for a handball while the goalkeeper releasing the ball as mentioned in "spirit in the game" and most assistant referees (including FIFA referees) don't follow that advice.
 Same for goal kick.
 Why should an assistant referee care about the ball being a foot away from the goal area?
 It makes no difference.